 The Comprehensive Plan is a legal document consisting of text, goals and policies that are adopted by the City Council to guide public and private land use decisions, and a series of maps.

-Section 1 of the Comprehensive Plan is the plan's policy document, which contains all goals and policies.
+- Section 1 of the Comprehensive Plan is the plan's policy document, which contains all goals and policies. - Section 2 of the Comprehensive Plan is the City's Capital Facility Plan.

-Section 2 of the Comprehensive Plan is the City's Capital Facility Plan; Section 3 is review of past development trends and an evaluation of the city's available land capacity.
-Section 4 includes the Comprehensive Plan's References and Appendices including background technical data and the City's Functional Plans, which are included to support the Comprehensive Plan.
+- Section 3 is a review of past development trends and an evaluation of the city's available land capacity. - Section 4 includes the Comprehensive Plan's References and Appendices, including background technical data and the City's Functional Plans, which are included to support the Comprehensive Plan.

-The Comprehensive Plan consists of ten elements.
-The GMA prescribes seven specific elements that must be contained in a city comprehensive plan.
-The City has added three optional elements:
+The Comprehensive Plan consists of twelve ten elements chapters.
+The GMA prescribes seven specific elements chapters that must be contained in a city comprehensive plan.
+The city has added three four optional elements: